ghcdr/updatehub-docs/docs/quick-starting-with-raspberrypi3.md

  *build/tmp/deploy/images/raspberrypi3/*

  and type this:
-!!! danger "Attention"
-	Check the name of the SD card device before executing the command below!
+!!! danger "Check the name of the SD card device before executing the command below!"
 ```
 zcat updatehub-image-base-raspberrypi3.wic.gz | sudo dd of=/dev/sdX*
 ```